erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 The following keywords are reserved and may not be used as variable or function names.
 ```
 and      break    char     continue  def
-do       else     float    if        import
+do       else     float    for       if
-input    int      list     or        pass
+import   in       input    int       list
-print    return   str      while
+or       pass     print    return    str
+while
 ```
 ##### Code format
 Code consist of lines of plain text.
 Lines contain statements but can also be empty.
 Statements do not span lines but are terminated by the newline character.
-Indentation is used to group statements in blocks for control structures (if-else, do-while, while-do).
+Indentation is used to group statements in blocks for control structures (if-else, do-while, while-do, for-in).
 For example
 ```
 int a
 while a != 10